 The Head of Fundraising and Development has worked closely with the Guild's existing funders to ensure good reporting and to ensure clear project objectives moving forwards.
 We are seeking to increase the number of patient numbers through additional funding.
 We are moving towards a more project-based approach in the clinic, allowing funders to direct their money to specific client groups where possible.
+As noted above, we received funding from the Hilden Fund and Mrs Smith & Mount Charitable Trust for our Psychotherapy clinic.

-We continued to benefit from the support of City Bridge Trust for the third year of our psychotherapy project for Black, Asian and Minority Ethnic Communities.
-In addition to this, City Bridge Trust awarded the Guild a further grant of £38,300 over two years (from June 2019 to May 2021) enabling us to ensure our clinic continues to be fully accessible to people from Black and Asian communities and from other ethnic minorities.
-With this grant we will build on the project's work to date by providing psychotherapy to BAME communities and through providing training and seminars for psychotherapists specifically around issues concerning constructions of race, and the impact of racism, and how this relates to the psychotherapeutic encounter.
+We continued to benefit from the support of City Bridge Trust who, last year, awarded the Guild a further grant of over two years (from June 2019 to May 2021) enabling us to ensure our clinic continues to be fully accessible to people from Black and Asian communities and from other ethnic minorities.
+This project builds on our previous three-year BAME psychotherapy project, also funded by the City Bridge Trust.
+The project is providing psychotherapy to BAME communities and providing seminars for psychotherapists specifically around issues concerning constructions of race, and the impact of racism, and how this relates to the psychotherapeutic encounter.